SNOW-CAPPED PEAKS, SPARKLING LAKES AND STUNNING MOUNTAIN HIKES

 - Banff, Lake Louise, Jasper, Calgary, Kootenay and Kananaskis

 - Magnificent alpine flowers, wildlife, canyons, turquoise lakes and thundering waterfalls

 Stay in a selection of very comfortable hotels and lodges, set beneath towering peaks and surrounded by pristine wilderness.

-Welcoming Aspen Lodge (4 nights) offers spacious, comfortable rooms and the chance of a soak in one of the two outdoor hot tubs at the end of the day.
+Welcoming Aspen Lodge offers spacious, comfortable rooms and the chance of a soak in one of the two outdoor hot tubs at the end of the day.
 Located on Banff Avenue it’s just a 3 minute walk to the city centre.

-In Jasper, we stay in Becker’s Chalets (4 nights), where accommodation is in cosy, modern log cabins with a wonderful location on the Athabasca River, and offers an excellent restaurant and plenty of places to unwind and savour the Rocky Mountain views.
+Accommodation is in cosy, modern log cabins with a wonderful location on the Athabasca River, and offers an excellent restaurant and plenty of places to unwind and savour the Rocky Mountain views.